Best Resources to Learn Japanese in 2023: From Language Programs to Videos and Songs

 Japanese Courses at Udemy

 Any level of Japanese learner can benefit from Udemy’s Japanese courses.
-Just sort the lessons by difficulty or search by keywords (such as “Japanese vocabulary,” “business Japanese” or “JLPT N1”) and take a look at what each course offers.
-You’re bound to find a perfect match for your needs.
+Just sort the lessons by difficulty or search by keywords (such as “Japanese vocabulary” or “business Japanese”) and take a look at what each course offers.

-Genki is a popular online resource used by many Japanese learners and a favorite on various language-learning forums like Reddit.
+Genki is a popular online resource used by many Japanese learners.
 It’s essentially a series of resources for learning elementary Japanese that focuses on the four main language categories: reading, writing, speaking and comprehension.
 Each volume of Genki contains around 23 lessons.

-You can purchase the physical Genki textbook, but that’s not exactly useful for online learning.
-Instead, you can take advantage of the Genki apps, which focus on vocabulary flashcards, kanji flashcard and conjugation flashcards.
+You can purchase the physical Genki textbook or take advantage of the Genki apps, which focus on vocabulary flashcards, kanji flashcards and conjugation flashcards.

 Nihongo Pro Live Lessons

-Nihongo Pro also has a bunch of free learning content you can make use of, such as quizzes, kanji search and word games.
+Nihongo Pro also has a bunch of free learning content, such as quizzes, kanji search and word games.

 Visualizing Japanese Grammar

-One could argue that Japanese grammar is the most difficult part of learning the language.
-This resource will make it a little easier to tackle by breaking it down into manageable chunks.
+Japanese grammar is one of the most difficult parts of learning the language.
+This resource will make it a little easier by breaking it down into chunks.

-This somewhat outdated but still wildly useful little website from George Washington University contains 66 units on Japanese grammar.
-Each unit uses a Flash presentation with audio and video, mimicking an actual college-level lesson.
+This somewhat outdated but still useful website from George Washington University contains 66 units on Japanese grammar.

 Complete each lesson then take the quiz to make sure you understood the material.
-Units come with word lists, as well, so you can hone your vocabulary skills as you learn grammar points.
+Units also come with word lists, so you can learn vocabulary as you learn grammar points.